|

 Instructions

-• Beat the butter and sugar together in a mixing bowl with an electric mixer until light and fluffy.
+• Beat the shortening and brown sugar together in a mixing bowl with an electric mixer until light and fluffy.

 • Beat in the egg and molasses until well blended.